-Appendix 3:
+Appendix 3

-L.E.A.D.
-Academy OF ABSENCE REQUEST
+JUBILEE L.E.A.D.
+ACADEMY LEAVE OF ABSENCE REQUEST

 Name of Pupil:

 Date of Birth: Form:

 Dates of proposed absence: From:

 Total days requested:

 Parent/Carer full name: Date of Birth:

-Parent/Carer full name: Date of Birth:
+Parent/Carer full name:

+Address:

-Signature of Parent/Carer Date:
+Signature of Parent/Carer

-Signature of Parent/Carer Date:
+Signature of Parent/Carer

-notice of up to £120 (per parent, per child) if £60 if paid within 21 days. n holiday without permission risk a fixed penalty f paid within 28 days.
-This amount can be reduced to
+Parents or carers who take their children on holiday without permission risk a fixed penalty notice of up to £180 (per parent, per child) if paid within 28 days.
+This amount can be reduced to £80 if paid within 21 days.
+The second time a penalty notice is requested (within 3 rolling years) the amount will be £180 per parent per child if paid within 28 days.
+The third time an offence is committed (within 3 rolling years) the case will be presented straight to the magistrates court.

+Reason for leave of absence:

 For office use only:

-For office use only: Attendance (current academic year): (previous academic year):
+Attendance (current academic year): (previous academic year):

+Parent/Carer(s) informed by letter?
+Yes/No Date:

+Authorised: Yes/No Headteacher: Date: